loggar/note/https/openssl.tutorial.2.md

 - A whole lot more

 Seriously, be mindful about how much the information/services that you administer are worth, and what could happen if they were compromised.
-Then consider carefully if you need to hire extra help or educate yourself more in the subject, security breaches can seriusly f@#* you up, your close ones, and people you dont even know.
+Then consider carefully if you need to hire extra help or educate yourself more in the subject, security breaches can seriously f@#* you up, your close ones, and people you don't even know.

 That said, this tutorial is divided in 7 parts: